LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/orbit-report.rst

 9) Counting Satellites
 ^^^^^^^^^^^^^^^^^^^^^^

 For the last feature, you are on your own.
-You are tasked with creating a new component that show the total count and count by type for the satellites currently displayed in the table.
+You are tasked with creating a new component that shows the total count and count by type for the satellites currently displayed in the table.

 #.
 Create an ``orbit-counts`` component.
 #.
 Copy the entire contents of the `example orbit-counts.component.css  <https://gist.github.com/welzie/5247f5ac36e973903cd5202af50932e6>`_ and put it into your ``orbit-counts.component.css``.